Franky1/Streamlit-Bokeh-Test/README.md

-# Streamlit-Bokeh-Test
+# Streamlit Bokeh Test

-Streamlit app to test the bokeh library
+Streamlit app to test the bokeh library together with streamlit.